Localization Uncertainty Estimation for Anchor-Free Object Detection: Experiments

 \subsection{Discussion}

-GFL~\cite{li2020generalized} also estimates general distributions along four directions like UAD.
-GFL \textit{qualitatively} interprets the directional uncertainty according to the shape of the distribution~(\eg, sharp or flatten).
-However, different from GFL, our UAD estimates the directional uncertainties as a \textit{quantitative} values in [0, 1].
-Specifically, as shown in Fig.~\ref{fig:example}, UAD can estimates lower certainty values on unclear and ambiguous boundaries due to occlusion and shadow.
-For examples, UAD estimates lower bottom-directional certainty value~(\eg, C\_B: 34\%) of the dog in the center-bottom image due to the its shadow.
-It is expected that the estimated 4-directional quantitative values can be utilized as crucial information for safety-critical application or decision-making system.
+GFL~\cite{li2020generalized} also estimates the general distributions along with four directions like UAD.
+GFL only \textit{qualitatively} interprets the directional uncertainty according to the shape of the distribution~(\textit{e.g.}, sharp or flatten).
+However, different from GFL, our UAD not only can capture the overall uncertainty of the objects, but also estimate the four-directional uncertainties as \textit{quantitative} values in [0, 1].
+Specifically, as shown in Fig.~\ref{fig:example}, UAD can estimate lower certainty values on unclear and ambiguous boundaries due to occlusion and shadow.
+For examples, UAD estimates the lower bottom-directional certainty value~(\textit{e.g.}, \texttt{C\_B}: 34\%) of the dog in the center-bottom image due to the its shadow.
+For the upper-mid image, the left-directional certainty value~(\texttt{C\_L}) of the bird is estimated by only 25\% because the body of the bird is occluded by the tree branch.
+Besides, as the giraffe in the upper-rightmost image is occluded by another giraffe, it has the lower right- and bottom-directional certainties (57\% and 36\%).
+Hence, UAD can captures lower certainties on unclear or cloaked sides.
+From these results, we might expect that the estimated 4-directional quantitative values can be used as crucial information for the safety-critical application or decision-making system.